laravel/docs/cashier-paddle.md

 Notice how the first parameter of `newSubscription` is now `swimming`.
 This is to differentiate from other types of subscriptions.
 Usually in most services there's only one type of subscription and then this can stay to its `default` value.

 Using a different type of subscription will allow you to handle plan changes separately without affecting the other subscription.
-Thing such as invoicing and billing cycle will also differ for these two type of subscriptions.
+Tasks such as invoicing and billing cycles will also differ for these two type of subscriptions.

 Now let's create a gym subscription as well for the customer: